zuozhenggh/learning-library/security-library/database/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

 5. On the **Review and Provision Audit and Alert Policies** page, review the types of audit policies already enabled on your target database, and then click your target database name to provision more policies.

-    - The check mark under **Additional Policies** means that your target database has predefined audit policies enabled on it.
+    - The check mark under **Additional Policies** means that your target database has one or more predefined audit policies enabled on it.

-    - The check mark under **Compliance Standards** means that your target database has the **Center for Internet Security (CIS) Configuration** audit policy enabled on it.
+    - The check mark under **Compliance Standards** means that your target database has one or more compliance policies enabled on it; for example, the **Center for Internet Security (CIS) Configuration** audit policy.

     - Currently, there are no basic, admin activity, or user activity audit policies provisioned on your target database, nor are there any alert policies.

     ![Review and Provision Audit and Alert Policies page with pre-enabled audit policies](images/review-and-provision-audit-and-alert-policies-page.png)

-6. In the **Edit Policies** dialog box, the **Audit Policies** tab shows that the following **Basic Auditing** and **Admin Activity Auditing** policies are selected by default to be provisioned.
-Oracle recommends that you create and enable (provision) these policies.
+6. In the **Edit Policies** dialog box, the **Audit Policies** tab shows that the following **Basic Auditing** and **Admin Activity Auditing** policies are selected by default to be provisioned (meaning, created and enabled).
+Oracle recommends that you provision these policies.
 They are not provisioned by default.
       - Critical Database Activity
       - Login Events
       - Database Schema Changes (DDL)